Clyde-Kertzer/clydekertzer.com/_pages/misc.md

 {% include base_path %}

+A [collage](/files/CollatzHD.jpg) I made using screenshots of my Numberscope visualizer won the 2023 CU Arts & Sciences art contest!

 My [chalk drawing](/files/SSCircles1.jpg) from the <a href="https://www.colorado.edu/urop/outreach/events/honors-sidewalk-symposium">Sidewalk Symposium</a>

 The [acrylic circle packing](/files/circles.jpg) set I made for an IBL <a href="https://clydekertzer.com/researchexperience/">research project</a>

-Here is a number [tier list](/files/tierlist.png) we made for a COSMOS math club meeting
+Here is a number [tier list](/files/tierlist.png) we made for a COSMOS math club meeting (12/6/24)

 ## Some of my favorite math (text)books
   * _Rational Points on Elliptic Curves_, (Silverman & Tate)